kubernetes/community/sig-instrumentation/README.md

 --->
 # Instrumentation Special Interest Group

-Covers best practices for cluster observability through metrics, logging, and events across all Kubernetes components and development of relevant components such as Heapster and kube-state-metrics.
+Covers best practices for cluster observability through metrics, logging, events, and traces across all Kubernetes components and development of relevant components such as klog and kube-state-metrics.
 Coordinates metric requirements of different SIGs for other components through finding common APIs.

 The [charter](charter.md) defines the scope and governance of the Instrumentation Special Interest Group.